johncortes00/first-node-express-website/README.md

 # You will learn this:

-How to start a nodejs project
+<br> How to start a nodejs project
-How to create routes for your server application
+<br> How to create routes for your server application
-How to use templates engines like ejs, handlebars, pug, etc.
+<br> How to use templates engines like ejs, handlebars, pug, etc.
-Call assets from CDN and use static files
+<br> Call assets from CDN and use static files
-Divide content using partials features from template engines
+<br> Divide content using partials features from template engines